Acebeam X80 Flashlight Review

 Here you can finally see the Acebeam cells.
 They’re quite long, and even in the holder for this light, they’re a hard fit.
 The driver has a thick brass spring, and the other contact is made in the head, directly to the outskirts of the battery holder.

 The threads on my sample are extremely smooth.
 They’re very lightly lubed.
 The cell tube is not the same on both ends and isn’t reversible.
 (One end has a slightly longer lip than the other.)
-The tailcap is featureless, and I believe not involved in electrical connectivity of the light.
+The tailcap is featureless, and I believe not involved in the electrical connectivity of the light.
 So the whole tailcap is anodized, as is the lip connecting to the body.
 But the cell holder isn’t directional; the light will work with the holder in either direction.

 There’s this “Don’t Block” notice on the light…. (the switch is to the left, the tripod mount to the right).
-To be honest I don’t really know why we shouldn’t block this port.
+To be honest, I don’t really know why we shouldn’t block this port.
 (I’ll add here that the light has a 30m underwater rating…)

 Size